Reserves Advance “Blue Carbon” Approach to Conserving Wetlands

 In the race to lessen the damage of climate change, the nation’s estuaries are a powerful ally.
-Acre for acre, wetlands can absorb up to five times as much carbon as rainforests and also store methane and nitrous oxide, two other greenhouse gases.
+Acre for acre, coastal marshes, mangroves, and seagrass beds can absorb up to 50 times as much carbon as tropical rainforests and also store methane and nitrous oxide, two other greenhouse gases.

 The following results came from research reserve efforts:

 - In Massachusetts, the Waquoit Bay Research Reserve and partners created the first-ever U.S. tool and guide on marketing the blue carbon stored in wetlands and a protocol to make salt marsh restoration eligible for international carbon markets.

 - The Waquoit Bay Research Reserve, working with other scientists, also found that the common reed stores more carbon than native marsh grasses; that restoring tidal flow to restricted or degraded marshes reduces the greenhouse gas methane; and that bringing tidal flow from Massachusetts’ Herring River back to 1,100 acres of degraded wetlands could yield a climate-mitigation value of $8 million over the next 100 years.

 - In Texas, the “Bringing Wetlands to Market” tool and guide were adapted for use in workshops by the Mission-Aransas Research Reserve.
 These workshops reached 318 participants in three cities and five research reserves in Florida, Louisiana, Mississippi, Puerto Rico, and Texas.